robotology/visual-tactile-localization/README.md

 - `resampleInFirstIters`, whether to resample also in the first two iterations of the algorithm (true/false);
 - `useIdealMeasEqn`, whether to use the ideal measurement equation or not (true/false);
 - `observerOrigin`, a 3D tuple containing the origin of the observer and used to generate a more realistic point cloud;
+- `useCenterVelocity`, whether to use or not the velocity of the center of the object as input to the filter (see the section [Integration](#integration) for more details on this setting);
 - `numContacts`, fixed number of contact points to be processed at each time step during __static__ motion phases (see the section [Integration](#integration) for more details on this setting).

 ## Notes on an example motion scenario